Web Design and Development

 - Design, implement, and evaluate computer-based solutions that incorporate the appropriate computing requirements identified through the analysis of specific organizational or computing problems

 - Function effectively on teams to establish goals, plan tasks, meet deadlines, manage risk, and produce deliverables

 - Apply written, oral, and graphical communication in both technical and non-technical environments

-- Design and develop secure mobile solutions using object-oriented principles
+- Design and develop security software solutions using object-oriented principles

-- Develop integrated mobile systems solutions to access organizational databases
+- Develop integrated systems solutions using software, web, and mobile applications to access organizational databases

 - Program Guide